Thursday, June 21, 2018

 Book Blogger Hop's purpose is to give bloggers a chance to discover and follow other blogs, learn about new books, befriend bloggers, and gain followers.
 Each week the hop will start on a Friday and end on Thursday where there will be a weekly prompt following a bookish question.

 Top Ten Tuesday was created by The Broke and the Bookish but is currently being run by That Artsy Reader Girl.
 A prompt is given each week, and I hope to do it every week so I always have something going up on Tuesdays.
-This week I am talking about the books that surprised me.
-Whether that means in a positive or negative way!
+This week I am talking about LGBTQ books that I love!